abinit/abipy/docs/devel/coding_guide.rst

 Configure your editor to use spaces, not hard tabs.
 The standard indentation unit is always four spaces; if there is a file with tabs or a different number of spaces it is a bug -- please fix it.
-To detect and fix these and other whitespace errors (see below), use :file:`tools/reindent.py` as a command-line script.
-Unless you are sure your editor always does the right thing, please use reindent.py before committing your changes.

 Keep docstrings uniformly indented as in the example below, with nothing to the left of the triple quotes.